 Check this post to see what Jesus and others said about heaven in the Bible.

 Use these Study Questions for your small group.

-A DVD-Based Conversation Kit is also now available for families or small groups.
+A DVD-based Conversation Guide is also now available for families or small groups.
 It includes five sessions lasting 10 to 18 minutes each featuring Colton and his parents, Todd and Sonja, answering FAQ’s about heaven and their experiences.

-The book is endorsed by Don Piper, author of 90 Minutes In Heaven, along with several other significant individuals.
-Other companion books include:
+The book is endorsed by Don Piper, author of 90 Minutes in Heaven.

 Heaven is for Real was provided free of charge by BookSneeze in return for which I have written the preceding book review.
 No additional remuneration was given and no controls were imposed on my opinions.
 All the ideas expressed here are entirely my own.